 – graduate with a Masters in Lighting;

-– be registered Certified Lighting Designer (2nd Australian/9th globally);
+– qualify as Certified Lighting Designer (2nd Australian/9th globally);

 – start, build, lead and grow an independent lighting design studio; and